Salihli

-Salihli is a large town and district of Manisa Province in the Aegean region of Turkey.
+Salihli is a municipality and district of Manisa Province, Turkey.
+Its area is 1,359 km2, and its population is 165,182 (2023).
+The ancient Lydian capitals of Sardes and Daldis are located within Salihli.

 Geography

-The city of Salihli, the seat of the district, is located on İzmir-Ankara (E 96) highway and the parallel railway connections.
-The urban zone is situated on the slopes of Bozdağ mountain chain along the southern alluvial plains of the Gediz River.
-To the north and northeast of the plain extend two other mountain ranges, respectively those of the mounts Dibek (highest altitude 1120 m) and Üşümüş (highest altitude 1085 m).
+The city of Salihli, which is also the seat of the district, is located on the İzmir-Ankara (E-96) highway, and it's parallel railway connections.
+The urban centre is situated on the slopes of the Bozdağ mountain chain along the southern alluvial plains of the Gediz River.
+To the north and northeast of the plain extends two other mountain ranges, Mount Dibek (highest altitude 1120 m) and Mount Üşümüş (highest altitude 1085 m).

-The town lies at an altitude of 125 meters from the sea level.
+The town lies at an altitude of 125 meters from sea level.
 Its advantageous location, smooth and busy intercity connections and the fertile soil allowed Salihli to develop extremely well in the recent past.

-Four streams, namely Alaşehir, Gümüş, Kurşunlu and Sart cross the district area to join the River Gediz, which flows westward.
+Four rivers, namely Alaşehir, Gümüş, Kurşunlu and Sart cross the district area to join the River Gediz, which flows westward.
 The climate type is Mediterranean climate.
 To the 24 km north of the city is Demirköprü Dam, used for irrigation, prevention of overflows, energy production and fishing, and which was built between 1954 and 1960.

-The population figures in the 2000 census were 149,150 for the whole district and 83,137 for the urban center of Salihli.
-(The urban population is 162,782 as of 2019.)
+The population in the 2000 census were 149,150 for the whole district and 83,137 for the urban center of Salihli.
+(The urban population is 165,182 as of 2023.)

-Aside from the city of Salihli, the district counts eight townships with their own municipalities.
-These are Adala, Durasıllı, Gökeyüp, Mersinli, Poyrazdamları, Sart, Taytan and Yılmaz.
-Of these, Sart corresponds to the location of ancient Sardes, the capital of Lydia.

 The district area is surrounded by the neighboring districts of Ahmetli to the west, Gölmarmara to the northwest, Gördes and Köprübaşı to the north, Demirci to the northeast, Kula to the east, Alaşehir to the southeast and Ödemiş to the south.

-The distances from Salihli to the seat of neighboring provinces are as follows:
+The distances from Salihli to the seat of neighboring provinces are:

-The distances from Salihli to another cities of Manisa are as follows:
+The distances from Salihli to other cities of Manisa are: